 The main thing you should know is that Portugal doesn't have any state religion or official religion, and all people are free to practice whichever ideology they support.

-That being said, Catholicism has been a big part of the country's history, and according to statistics from 2017, more than 80% of the population identifies as Christians (but many admit that despite having been baptized as infants, they don't actually practice any rituals or religion related practices aside from the major yearly celebrations such as Christmas or Easter).
+That being said, Catholicism has been a big part of the country's history, and according to the 2021 census, around 80% of the population identifies as Christian (but many admit that ,despite having been baptized as infants, they don't actually practice any rituals or religion-related practices aside from the major yearly celebrations such as Christmas or Easter).

-Since 1974 (when the country experienced the Carnation Revolution), the country has changed drastically, and freedom to practice all religions was proclaimed.
+Since 1974 (when the country experienced the Carnation Revolution), the country has changed drastically, and freedom to practice all religions has been proclaimed.

 Here is a list of a few religions you'll be able to find in Portugal:

 The country's law declares that all people have a right to practice religious freedom with no discrimination.
-However, the most important data you should know is that while the law protects religious freedom, there is rarely a need to resort to any legal involvement since these issues don't tend to arise within the population.
+However, the most important data you should know is that the law protects religious freedom, even if issues sometimes arise within the population.
+Especially for worshippers of Islam and Sikhism, discrimination is on the rise in Portugal, with lots of Portuguese people expressing their wishes against the construction of new mosques in the country.

 Same-sex marriage in Portugal has been legalized since 2010, and same-sex unions have been recognized by the state since the end of 1999/early 2000s.
 The country's law protects people from discrimination, and it extends to different areas such as visa issues, inheritance, and all other legal matters.